Schr\"odinger Bridge Matching for Tree-Structured Costs and Entropic Wasserstein Barycentres: Background

 \subsection{Iterative Markovian Fitting}

-In fact, the SB solution $\sP^{SB}$ can be characterised as the \textit{unique} path measure that is both Markov, and a mixture of bridges $\sP^{SB} = \sP_{0,T}^{SB} \sQ_{\cdot | 0,T}$, that has correct marginals $\sP^{SB}_0=\mu_0, \sP^{SB}_T=\mu_T$ \citep{léonard2013survey}.
+We now outline recent flow-based generative modelling approaches for solving for the SB problem, which will form the basis for our approach.
+The SB solution $\sP^{SB}$ can be characterised as the \textit{unique} path measure that is both Markov, and a mixture of bridges $\sP^{SB} = \sP_{0,T}^{SB} \sQ_{\cdot | 0,T}$, that has correct marginals $\sP^{SB}_0=\mu_0, \sP^{SB}_T=\mu_T$ \citep{léonard2013survey}.
 This property motivates the Iterative Markovian Fitting (IMF) procedure \citep{shi2023diffusion, peluchetti_2023}, which solves for the SB solution by alternately projecting between Markovian processes and processes with the correct bridges.
 We refer to \citet{shi2023diffusion} for full details of the IMF procedure, but recall here the basic presentation.
 We recall the following definitions.